gobridge/workshops/README.md

 We have very thorough documentation in our [Wiki](https://github.com/gobridge/organizing/wiki).
 Check it out!

-Reach out for help on the mailing list to ask question and get help [ML](https://groups.google.com/forum/#!forum/gobridge).
+Reach out for help on the [mailing list](https://groups.google.com/forum/#!forum/gobridge) to ask question and get help.

 Be sure to include a link to this [Code of Conduct](http://bridgefoundry.org/code-of-conduct/) with your event.